node-apn/node-apn/doc/apn.markdown

 A "recipient" is either a `Device` object, a `String`, or a `Buffer` containing the device token. `Device` objects are used internally and will be created if necessary.
 Where applicable, all events will return a `Device` regardless of the type passed to this method.

+#### A note on Unicode.

+If you wish to send notifications containing emoji or other multi-byte characters you will need to ensure they are encoded correctly within the string.
+Notifications can be transmitted to Apple in either UTF-8 or UTF-16 and strings passed in for the Alert will be converted accordingly.
+UTF-8 is recommended for most cases as it can represent exactly the same characters as UTF-16 but is usually more space-efficient.
+When manually encoding strings as above with `\uD83D\uDCE7` the character (in this case a surrogate pair) is escaped in UTF-16 form because Javascript uses UTF-16 internally for Strings but does not handle surrogate pairs automatically.

+If in doubt, leave the encoding as default.
+If you experience any problems post a question in the [node-apn Google Group][googlegroup].

 ### Event: 'error'